 - Like Johnny Cash, Dewey communicates with his dead brother's spirit, who grows into a young man despite dying as a child.

-- Dewey going "smell blind" is a reference to Ray Charles losing his sight from the trauma of seeing his brother drown.
+- Dewey going "smell blind" is a reference to Ray Charles losing his sight from glaucoma, which is depicted in Ray as being brought on by the trauma of seeing his brother drown.

 - Dewey's cover of Dean Martin's "That's Amoré" references Elvis Presley trying to sing like Dean Martin when he first showed up at Sun Records, only for Sam Phillips to force him and his band to jam on "That's All Right, Mama" instead.

 - Speaking of which, Elvis constantly referring to himself as "the King" is deliberately nonsensical: Elvis didn't like the title at all, partially due to his religious convictions ("the only true King is Jesus Christ", he once remarked), and would always correct people using it by bringing up earlier artists he admired, like Fats Domino.
 In particular, he would've found the idea of God "hand-pluckin'" him to be the King offensive, not something to brag about.